yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 The fixed strategy determines the quotation based on task characteristics and duration, with market prices as a reference.
 The random strategy randomly samples a coefficient to determine the quotation.
 The PPO strategy uses the PPO algorithm and MLP to dynamically determine the quotation according to resources and task characteristics, being more flexible and accurate.
-The PPO-LSTM strategy adds an LSTM layer on top of PPO to capture temporal information and make more accurate quotations.
+The PPO-LSTM strategy adds a LSTM layer to capture temporal information and make more accurate quotations.

 ---